 ls in the last section.
 Let’s take a better look at the command here.

 Begin by going back to the

 The alternative is to use relative paths.
 Relative paths refer to directories in relation to the current directory.
-For directories close to the current directory in the hierarchy, this is usually easier and shorter.
+For directories close to the current directory in the hierarchy, this is usually shorter, and it is sometimes beneficial to not need to make assumptions about where a directory is located in the broader filesystem.
 Any directory within the current directory can be referenced by name without a leading slash.
-We can change to the
+You can change to the

 locale directory within

-We can likewise move multiple directory levels with relative paths by providing the portion of the path that comes after the current directory’s path.
-From here, we can get to the
+You can also move multiple directory levels with relative paths by providing the portion of the path that comes after the current directory’s path.
+From here, you can get to the

 LC_MESSAGES directory within the